• News

 The traditional birthstone for those whose birthdays fall in the month of February is the amethyst.
 The poem written in celebration of the amethyst, which is the birthstone for February, displays some of the traits that are associated with this gemstone, such as steadfastness, calmness, harmony, bravery, inner strength, sincerity, and a calm disposition.

-It is said that the gemstone associated with the month of February has curative properties that may assist with a wide range of health issues, such as headaches, inability to sleep, arthritis, a decrease in pain, problems of the circulatory system, and general healing.
+It is said that the gemstone associated with the month of February has curative properties that may assist with a wide range of healthissues, such as headaches, inability to sleep, arthritis, a decrease in pain, problems of the circulatory system, and general healing.

 The traditional colors associated with amethyst vary from a very light shade of lilac all the way up to a rich, deep purple.
 These colors go from violet all the way up to red-violet. a precious gem that is often used in the making of jewelry Colors has come to stand for a diverse range of concepts throughout the course of human history.